- College of Arts & Sciences

 In most cases the proposal need not include an extensive literature review or references.
 However, the proposal must:

-- Identify a clear research hypothesis.
+- Identify a clear research hypothesis or study aims.

 - Identify criteria used to select or enroll research subjects.